 • What are their major needs?

 • What problems can you help them solve?

 Knowing needs and desires of your target audience is a key.
 If you don’t know the answer to some questions, feel free to ask your previous or potential clients about their buying habits and things they like.

 When it comes to products or services you sell, think about benefits, not features.
 Think NOT about the service or product itself, but about the ultimate effect it may have on your clients.

 Have you ever thought that the words you say and the emotions you’re trying to cause have a huge impact on your clients?

 For example, if you think of popular energetic drink Red Bull, it’s associated with adventure, new experience, and adrenalin.
 Make a list of such kind of words for your own brand.
-FOr example, if you do boudoir photography, let it be: sexy, confident, ladylike.
-Or for wedding photographer: happy, romantic and in love.
-Due to the emotions you are trying to cause, you can get to know what words to use in your marketing messages.
+For example, if you do boudoir photography, let it be: sexy, confident, ladylike.
+Or for a wedding photographer: happy, romantic and in love.
+Due to the emotions, you are trying to cause, you can get to know what words to use in your marketing messages.

 This question may sound really daunting, however, you need to have a specific plan to develop your business and let it grow.
 First of all, make a list of some important marketing categories you think you can address and your budget will allow.
 For example: